eXpansiiVe/TelegramBotLeagueOfLegends/README.md

 const riotApiKey string = ""
 const telegramBotToken string = ""
 ```
-To make it recieve API call from telegram we have to deploy a server it, so if you already have one where you can recieve calls look at the main function and put the ip inside the http.ListenAndServer function with the right port.
+To make it recieve API call from telegram we have to deploy a server, so if you already have one where you can recieve calls look at the main function, put the ip inside the http.ListenAndServer function with the right port and skip the server creation part.

 ```
 func main() {